ips-coding-challenge/challenge_twitter/README.md

 You can find the challenge here [Twitter Challenge](https://devchallenges.io/challenges/rleoQc34THclWx1cFFKH)

 I will write the evolution of the project on dev.to.
+You can find it here:

 [Twitter Challenge on dev.to](https://dev.to/ipscodingchallenge/part-1-creating-a-twitter-clone-with-graphql-knex-typescript-and-react-32i1)